MattDodsonEnglish/English-Learning-Wiki/Grammar/Grammar.md

 Tense refers to the time when the action of a sentence takes place.
 In English we have three tenses: the present, the past, and the future.
-Actually, Linguists usually say English has only two tenses, because they don't consider the English future to really be tense.
-This is a fascinating point of discussion topic, but not relevant to the task of this wiki.
+Actually, linguists usually say English has only two tenses, because they don't consider the English future to really be a tense.
+This is a fascinating point of discussion , but not relevant to the task of this wiki.

 ### Present